verhovsky/books-futures-explained/src/0_background_information.md

 ```

 We're keeping this super simple, and you might wonder what's the difference
-between this approach and the one using OS threads an passing in the callbacks
+between this approach and the one using OS threads and passing in the callbacks
 to the OS threads directly.

 The difference is that the callbacks are run on the